pkeffect/ComfyUI-Internode/README.md

 *   **Audio Reactivity:** Drive video generation (AnimateDiff) with precise frequency analysis and beat detection.
 *   **Spectral Editing:** Convert audio to images for "Audio Inpainting" using Stable Diffusion, then convert back to audio.
 *   **Multimodal LLM:** Give eyes and ears to local LLMs (Ollama/LocalAI) for complex analysis and prompt engineering.
+*   **Workflow Annotations:** Sticky notes and Markdown editors to document complex node graphs.

+---

+## 🚀 Version 3.0.7: The Studio Update

+As of version 3.0.7, **Internode** has undergone a major architectural restructuring to support massive future expansion.

+### Modular "Studio" Structure
+The codebase has been refactored from a flat file list into a Domain-Driven Design (`internode/dsp`, `internode/vst`, `internode/llm`, etc.).
+*   **Why this matters:** This modularity isolates dependencies.
+If an LLM update breaks, the Audio Mixer remains unaffected.
+It allows Internode to scale to hundreds of nodes without becoming unmaintainable.
+*   **For Developers:** The root `__init__.py` now acts as a central registry, importing from distinct sub-packages.

+### New UI Tools
+*   **Sticky Notes:** Customizable, color-coded notes to organize your graph.
+*   **Legacy VST Support:** Restored the `InternodeVSTLoader` to ensure older workflows continue to function alongside the new VST3 system.

 ---